Frequently Asked Questions

 I currently hold a higher level qualification in adult education.
 What do I need to do to meet the new requirements?

-The changes to the qualifications only apply to trainers and assessors who need the Certificate IV in Training and Assessment and/or the Assessor Skill Set to deliver and/or assess nationally recognised training.
+The changes to the qualifications only apply to trainers and assessors who need the Certificate IV in Training and Assessment and/or the Assessor Course to deliver and/or assess nationally recognised training.

 RTOs (Registered Training Organisations) will continue to allow trainers and assessors who hold Diploma qualifications from the TAE10 or TAE Training and Education Training Package to deliver and/or assess nationally recognised training.